-CVE-2026-45445 is a flaw in OpenSSL's AES-OCB handling when applications use the public one-shot EVP_Cipher() API instead of the documented streaming interface.
-In affected versions, the OCB provider's one-shot handler fails to flush the application-supplied IV into the OCB context before processing data, so the supplied IV is silently discarded.
-As a result, each EVP_Cipher() call on an AES-OCB context runs with the all-zero key-derived offset state left by cipher initialization rather than the caller's intended nonce/IV.
-This causes every message encrypted under the same key to use the same effective nonce.
-Additionally, if EVP_EncryptFinal_ex() is then used to obtain the authentication tag, deferred IV setup occurs at finalization time and clears the running checksum that should reflect the plaintext, causing the resulting tag to depend only on the key and IV rather than the plaintext or ciphertext.
-The issue affects OpenSSL 4.0.0 before 4.0.1, 3.6.0 before 3.6.3, 3.5.0 before 3.5.7, 3.4.0 before 3.4.6, and 3.0.0 before 3.0.21.
-OpenSSL SSL/TLS is not affected, and applications using the documented EVP_CipherUpdate()/EVP_CipherFinal_ex() streaming AEAD API are not vulnerable.
-The FIPS modules in 4.0, 3.6, 3.5, 3.4, and 3.0 are not affected because AES-OCB is outside the FIPS module boundary.
+A flaw in OpenSSL's AES-OCB implementation causes the application-supplied initialization vector to be silently ignored when the cipher is driven through the public one-shot EVP_Cipher() API instead of the documented streaming interface.
+In the vulnerable code path, the OCB provider fails to flush the caller-supplied IV into the OCB context before processing data, so encryption proceeds with the all-zero key-derived offset state left by cipher initialization.
+As a result, every encryption performed under the same key uses the same effective nonce regardless of the IV provided by the caller.
+If authentication tags are then obtained through the affected flow, deferred IV setup can clear the running checksum that should reflect the plaintext, causing the resulting tag to depend only on the key and IV rather than on the plaintext or ciphertext.
+The issue affects applications that combine AES-OCB with EVP_Cipher() on vulnerable OpenSSL branches.
+Applications using the documented EVP_CipherUpdate() and EVP_CipherFinal_ex() streaming API are not affected, and OpenSSL's SSL/TLS implementation is not affected because AES-OCB is not used as a TLS cipher suite there.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.